NSF-NRT Program and Fellowship

 Mission

-The Engendering the Spirit of Gadugi (a Cherokee word meaning ‘working together’) at the Food-Energy-Water (FEW) Nexus program will transform graduate education programs in the STEM fields at Tennessee Technological University (TN Tech) with National Science Foundation support [Award No. 2152218].
+The Engendering the Spirit of Gadugi (a Cherokee word meaning ‘working together’) at the Food-Energy-Water (FEW) Nexus program will transform graduate education programs in the STEM fields at Tennessee Tech University (TN Tech) with National Science Foundation support [Award No. 2152218].
 This program provides funded graduate fellowships to eligible M.S. and Ph.D. students who will become the next generation of holistic STEM professionals using innovation-driven learning and collaborative strategies to address complex FEW Nexus challenges.
 The vision is to enable graduate students to identify a problem at the intersection of food, energy and water areas that they want to help solve in partnership with rural, Appalachian or Cherokee communities.
 In addition to the opportunity to partner with those communities and learn from their expertise while fulfilling their degree requirements, students will also be acquiring and transferring skills associated with problem identification and problem solving while working on complex, societal challenges.

 Description